isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <p style="margin-left: 40px">
 <b><u><font size="4" color="#eeac0d">MTL Fortnight Activities</font></u></b>
 <br>
-The Chinese Language Department organizes annual Mother Tongue Language Fortnight Activities, offering students at different levels unique opportunities to experience the Chinese culture.
-A variety of engaging activities were planned to allow students to explore and appreciate the beauty of the culture.
+The Chinese Language Department organizes annual Mother Tongue Language Fortnight Activities, offering children at different levels unique opportunities to experience the Chinese culture.
+A variety of engaging activities were planned to allow children to explore and appreciate the beauty of the culture.
 These hands-on experiences not only deepened their understanding but also helped them develop a greater appreciation for the rich traditions and heritage of the Chinese language.<br>
 </p>

 <center>